FEUP-LDTS-2023/project-l04gr03/docs/README.md

     - **Exit** - Exists the game.

-- **Pause Menu** - Can be accessed pressing the escape key.
+- **Pause Menu** - Can be accessed pressing the escape key during the game.
 It as the following options:
     - **Continue** - Resumes the game;
     - **Instructions** - Displays the instructions;
     - **Restart** - Restarts the game;